What to Expect in Eating Disorder Counseling Part 3: Maintaining Progress

 While body image will be worked on in all phases of eating disorder counseling, real progress is made in the later stages of treatment, after eating behaviors have stabilized and new coping skills have been developed.
 It is often said that body image problems are the first on the scene and the last to leave in regard to eating disorders and recovery work.
 We sometimes don’t see body image improving until a healthier weight is reached, or until there is significant progress made in decreasing distorted thought patterns.
 Clients in eating disorder therapy eventually learn to reframe their body image.
 The goal is to be so busy living a full and enriching life that there is no time or need to allow body size and weight to matter as much.

-The true gift of eating disorder therapy is the clarification of your values, the most meaningful parts of life for you.
-You will learn to live a life guided by these values, one in which you food and body image take their rightful place in your life.
-It’s remarkable how much time you will have to pursue new hobbies, interests and relationships with your obsession over your body and food out of the way.
+The true gift of eating disorder therapy is figuring out your values, or the most meaningful parts of your life.
+You will learn to live a life guided by these values, one in which your food and body image take their rightful place in your life.
+It’s remarkable how much time you will have to pursue new hobbies, interests, and relationships with your obsession over your body and food out of the way.